jakartaee/platform/jakartaee10/JakartaEE10.md

 ## Jakarta EE 10 Release Plan

-The [Jakarta EE 10 Release Plan](JakartaEE10ReleasePlan) is under construction!
+The [Jakarta EE 10 Release Plan](JakartaEE10ReleasePlan) is nearing completion!

 A [Jakarta EE 10 Release Plan FAQ](https://eclipse-ee4j.github.io/jakartaee-platform/jakartaee10/JakartaEE10ReleasePlanFAQ) has also been created to help clarify aspects of the Release Plan.